-19. Novotech is seeking authorisation to carry out a Phase 1 clinical trial to assess the safety and efficacy of a genetically modified (GM) human adenovirus (HAdV) that preferentially replicates in cancer cells.

-20. The dealings involved in the proposed clinical trial are:
+19. Novotech has proposed a Phase 1 clinical trial to assess the safety and efficacy of a genetically modified (GM) human adenovirus (HAdV) that preferentially replicates in cancer cells.
+The purpose of the clinical trial is to assess the safety and efficacy of the GM treatment in patients with solid tumours.

-(a) Import the GMO;

-- (b) conduct the following experiments with the GMO: - i. prepare the GMO for administration to trial participants; - ii. administer the GMO to clinical trial participants by intra-tumoral (IT) injection; - iii. collect samples from trial participants; - iv. analyse the samples; - (c) transport the GMO; - (d) dispose of the GMO;
+- 20. The dealings involved in the proposed clinical trial are: - (a) Import the GMO; - (b) conduct the following experiments with the GMO: - i. prepare the GMO for administration to trial participants; - ii. administer the GMO to trial participants by intra-tumoural (IT) injection; - iii. collect samples from trial participants; - iv. analyse the samples; - (c) transport the GMO; and - (d) dispose of the GMO;